-Any child born of a Jewish parent, or being able to show proof of conversion to the Jewish faith in accordance with the standards of Reform Judaism, will be eligible to become a Bar/Bat Mitzvah upon meeting the following requirements and upon performing mitzvot that show a commitment to a positive exclusive Jewish identity.
+Any child born of a Jewish parent or being able to show proof of conversion to the Jewish faith in accordance with the standards of Reform Judaism, will be eligible to become a Bar/Bat Mitzvah upon meeting the following requirements and upon performing mitzvot that show a commitment to a positive exclusive Jewish identity.

-- 1. The child's family must be a member in good standing of Gishrei Shalom Jewish Congregation (GSJC) who has paid the current year's membership dues, subject to the usual considerations of financial need. - 2.
-The minimal age of the student will be 13 and the education requirement will be the satisfactory completion of the 7th grade level at the GSJC Religious School.
+- 1. The child's family must be a member in good standing of Gishrei Shalom Jewish Congregation (GSJC) who has paid the current year's membership and religious school dues, subject to the usual considerations of financial need.
+GSJC's membership year takes place between May 1-April 30 of the following year. - 2.
+The minimum age of the student will be 13 and the education requirement will be the satisfactory completion of the 7th grade level at the GSJC Religious School.
 Students whose Bar/Bat Mitzvah occur during the 7th grade are expected to complete the religious school year.
 Children who will become Bar/Bat Mitzvah at GSJC are required to begin religious school by the third grade.
 Families of children who, for one reason or another, do not meet the educational requirements by the time of Bar/Bat Mitzvah age must meet with the Chairs of the Ritual, the Religious Education Committees, and the Rabbi to discuss ways in which the deficiency can be rectified.
 All of these factors will be considered in scheduling the ceremony.
 Progress will be monitored by the Hebrew school teacher together with the Rabbi.
 If it is determined that the student will not be ready by the designated date the Rabbi, President, and Ritual Chair will consult with the family to reschedule the Bar/Bat mitzvah service in order to allow for more preparation. - 3.
-The Bar/Bat Mitzvah child accompanied by an adult must have attended a minimum of 12 Friday night or holiday services at the Congregation during the twelvementh period prior to the ceremony.
+The Bar/Bat Mitzvah child accompanied by an adult must have attended a minimum of 12 Friday night or holiday services at the Congregation during the twelve-month period prior to the ceremony.
 It is the responsibility of the family to make sure that such attendance is recorded and verified by a designee using the tracking sheet provided by the education and/or ritual committee.
 There will be no reconstructing of attendance after the fact.

 - 4. The student shall complete a community mitzvah project within GSJC or the community at large that has been previously discussed and approved by the Rabbi.
 This project will be completed over a period of 9 12 months leading up to the Bar/Bat Mitzvah ceremony and discussed in the students Bar/Bat Mitzvah speech.
 At least 8 hours will be devoted to such project. - 5.
-Special arrangements will be made by the Religious Education Committee in conjunction with parents, for any child with a learning disability or other difficulties. - 6.
+Special arrangements will be made by the Religious Education Committee in conjunction with parents, for any child who may require any modification or accommodation to their learning due to an intellectual or learning disability. - 6.
 Any other requirements as indicated by future amendments.